mks-nerd/test_2023_05_24/README.md

 4. The script will process the log file and generate a report with the users, the number of sessions, and the minimum possible total duration of their sessions in seconds.
 The report will be printed to the console.

 5. Review the generated report to analyze the data.
-6. Run tests from terminal using:
+6. Run tests from the terminal using:
    ```
    # Required: Virtual Environment with dependecies installed from requirments.txt

    coverage run -m pytest
    ```
-7. View the tests coverage using:
+7. View the test coverage using:
    ```
    coverage report
    ```